-\begin{defi} A \textit{cohomological descent category} is given by a cartesian category $\Dd$ provided with an initial object $1$, together with a saturated class of morphisms $\Qq$ of $\Dd$ which is stable by products, called \textit{weak equivalences}, and a contravariant functor called the \textit{simple functor}.
+\begin{definition} A \textit{cohomological descent category} is given by a cartesian category $\Dd$ provided with an initial object $1$, together with a saturated class of morphisms $\Qq$ of $\Dd$ which is stable by products, called \textit{weak equivalences}, and a covariant functor called the \textit{simple functor}.
 The data $(\Dd,\Qq,\mathbf{s})$ must satisfy the axioms of Definition 1.5.3 of \cite{GN}.
-Objects weakly equivalent to the initial object $1$ are called \textit{acyclic}. \end{defi}
+Objects weakly equivalent to the initial object $1$ are called \textit{acyclic}. \end{definition}

 \begin{example} The category $\ch{R}$ of cochain complexes of $R$-modules makes the primary example of a cohomological descent category, with the weak equivalences given by quasi-isomorphisms and the simple functor defined via the total complex.
 More generally, let $\Dd$ be a category with initial object and a simple functor $\mathbf{s}$.
 In a large class of examples, a cohomological descent structure on $\Dd$ is given after lifting the class of quasi-isomorphisms on $\ch{R}$ via a functor $\Psi:\Dd\lra \ch{R}$, provided that $\Psi$ is compatible with the simple functor (see Proposition 1.5.12 of \cite{GN}).
 For instance, the category $\mathrm{CDGA}_\kk$ of commutative dg-algebras over a field $\kk$ of characteristic 0, with the Thom-Whitney simple $\mathbf{s}_{\mathrm{TW}}$ of \cite{Na}, inherits a cohomological descent structure via the forgetful functor $\mathrm{CDGA}_\kk\lra \ch{\kk}$. \end{example}